danbee/danbarber.me/_posts/2016-02-23-the-complete-guide-to-optimising-web-images.markdown

 <figure style="margin-left: -5.4%; margin-right: -5.5%;">
   {% image blog/the-complete-guide-to-optimising-web-images/imagealpha.png alt:"ImageAlpha on OS X" class:"no-border" %}
-  <figcaption>ImageAlpha on OS X</figcaption>
+  <figcaption style="margin-left: 5.4%; margin-right: 5.5%;">ImageAlpha on OS X</figcaption>
 </figure>

 There are some useful tools to enable you to further compress PNG images:

 **ImageOptim**: An OS X application that will run your images through various lossless compression tools.
 OptiPNG, PNGCrush, and Gifsicle are some of the tools that it will use to strip and crush your images down in size without losing quality.
 The savings depend on the image you are compressing but can be anything from 10% to 75% of the original size.
-ImageOptim will also work with JPG images but the savings are not usually that great.
+ImageOptim will also work with JPG images but the savings are usually not that great.

+If you are running Windows you can try [FileOptimizer](http://nikkhokkho.sourceforge.net/static.php?page=FileOptimizer) as an alternative.

+Happy optimising!

 *[ADSL]: Asymmetric Digital Subscriber Line
 *[JPEG]: Joint Photographic Expert Group